Thanks! I have received your form submission, I'll get back to you shortly!

 For the smallest plan, you can expect to pay a minimum of $36,000 USD per year.
 Depending on your needs and plan features, know that your plan can easily reach $200,000+ per year.
 Your website’s traffic levels will also be a factor in how your plan is priced.
 More traffic to test = higher price.

 If this is within your range, and you are interested in finding out what the pricing would be for your company, then the best way to go ahead is to get in touch with Optimizely directly.

 If we compare Optimizely’s pricing to other experimentation tools out there, it’s one of the most expensive, so your next question may be…

 For some companies yes – for some, no. It’s not a question with a black & white answer.
 To determine this, there are quite a few variables to figure out first.

 First, what are your needs?

 Are you just looking to run one or two A/B tests a month, or do you have a whole testing program ready that needs to see multiple tests go live in a month?
-If your test volume is low, or your tests are quite simple, you may not need Optimizely.
+If your test volume is low, only want to optimize a few landing pages, or your tests are quite simple, you may not need Optimizely.